 THE CRYPTOCURRENCY market is volatile, and while it’s impossible to predict the future movements of crypto assets, indicators like the Fear and Greed Index can give insights.

-But what actually is the Fear and Greed Index and is it reliable?
+But what actually is the Fear and Greed index and is it reliable?

-What is the cryptocurrency Fear and Greed Index?
+What is the cryptocurrency Fear and Greed index?

-The Fear and Greed Index generates a number between 1 and 100, with 1 showing the cryptocurrency market is in a state of extreme fear (meaning people are selling) while 100 indicates the market is in a state of extreme greed (meaning people are buying).
+The Fear and Greed index generates a number between 1 and 100, with 1 showing the cryptocurrency market is in a state of extreme fear (meaning people are selling) while 100 indicates the market is in a state of extreme greed (meaning people are buying).

 When the index is lower, this usually means it’s a good opportunity to buy.